onigiri911/onigiri911.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Quantifying and minimising airborne transmission in indoor ventilated settings, Delft University of Technology, 2027 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.Tech. in Aerospace engineering, Indian Institute of Technology Kharagpur, 2022
-* B.S. in GitHub, GitHub University, 2012
+* B.Tech. in Aerospace engineering, Indian Institute of Technology Kharagpur, 2021

 Work experience
 ======